drefahlaudio.com - gallery

 ![]() |

-Neumann U47 are often downgraded to Nuvistor circuitry since the original VF14 tube became hardly available.
-For this purpose, the tube, its socket and elastic suspension were removed and replaced with a "plug-in" supplied by Neumann. |
+Neumann's U47 were often modified to Nuvistor circuitry since the original VF14 tube became hardly available.
+For this purpose, the tube, tube socket and elastic suspension were removed and replaced with a plug-in solution supplied by Neumann. | |

 |

 The same mic, shown after our VF14 rebuild.
 All previously removed parts were remanufactured, and the circuitry precisely retuned to original specifications.
-By the use of selected passive components from our stock, noise could be brought down to a level audibly better than known from most solid-state mics. |
+By the use of selected passive components from our stock, noise could be reduced to a level even better than with many modern solid-state mics. |

 ![]() ![]() |